Amazing road trip in Andalusia, Spain | 7 Day Southern Spain Itinerary

 - Day 7: Granada (The Alhambra)

-Andalusia covers quite a large area and there’s a lot of things to do and see there.
-We spent a week, which was actually a bit too short.
 A week and a half would have been perfect, and if you want to soak up the towns or beaches a bit more, I would even stretch it to two weeks.

-Read next: How to Rent a Car in Malaga
+Rent a car in Malaga

 Get Automatic transmission